-Incentives.
+25.050 Incentives.

-- A. Impervious lot coverage is limited to 45%.
-However, the use of pervious material will be considered a credit.
-The use of pervious materials will count at 75% (instead of 100%) of the surface area of the pavement or driveway. - B. Reduction in the minimum lot size may be permitted when using Open Space/Cluster design. - C. Trails and pedestrian paths and LID techniques such as rain gardens are encouraged to exist in the designated open space. - D. Narrow roadways should be used, which can reduce the cost of street paving and open up more land for development. - E. A density bonus provides developers with a number of additional units if they use Open Space/ Cluster development.
-A density bonus percentage equal to half of the percentage of land dedicated to open space may be awarded through the Use Permit process and otherwise allowed by land use designations.
-For example, a 15% density bonus may be awarded for 30% of the land being dedicated to open space.
+- A. Impervious lot coverage is specified for each land use designation, the use of pervious material will be considered a credit.
+The use of pervious materials will count at 75% (instead of 100%) of the surface area of the pavement or driveway. - B. Reduction in the minimum lot size may be permitted when using Open Space/Cluster design. - C. Trails and pedestrian paths and LID techniques such as rain gardens are encouraged to exist in the designated open space.

+D. Narrow roadways should be used, which can reduce the cost of street paving and open up more land for development.